Skip to main content

 Run multiple cordon instances with different configs:

-cordon service install --name api-proxy --config ~/configs/api-cordon.yaml
+cordon service install --name api-proxy --config ~/configs/api-cordon.toml

-cordon service install --name db-proxy --config ~/configs/db-cordon.yaml
+cordon service install --name db-proxy --config ~/configs/db-cordon.toml

 Health endpoint